tc3149/tc3149/README.md

 - ⚡ Fun fact: ...
 -->

 Thanks for visiting my Github!
-My name is Thomas, currently a third year student studying Computer Science at the University of New South Wales
+My name is Thomas, currently a third year student studying Commerce/CompSci at the University of New South Wales

-* ✍️ Currently working on my personal [site](https://thomasc.me) and a POS mobile app called Possum
+* Interning at Optus for Cyber Security (or Security Engineering)
-* Grinding Data Structures & Algorithms
+* Working at an early stage startup called Qwokka.io
-* ✨ Looking for internships!
+* Creating something awesome with a friend ✨ (social networks)